FullStackTypeScriptCourse/course_material/08_graphql_backend/README.md

 - Create a resolver for each of the fields in the Mutation type.
 - Create a resolver for each of the fields in the Subscription type.
 =======
-# Week 4: Typescript 2
+# Course day 4: Typescript 2

 ## Objectives